Sophie Jamal: Early life and career

 Jamal was born 6 June 1966.
-She graduated from medical school at the University of Toronto in 1991 and completed a residency in internal medicine and endocrinology in 1996; in 2002, she additionally completed a Ph.D. at the University of Toronto in the field of osteoporosis-related clinical epidemiology.
+She graduated from medical school at the University of Toronto in 1991 and completed a residency in internal medicine and endocrinology in 1996.
+In 2002, she additionally completed a Ph.D. at the University of Toronto in the field of osteoporosis-related clinical epidemiology.
 She spent a short period in the 1990s at the University of California, San Francisco, working under osteoporosis expert Steven Cummings.
 Jamal later described her parents and upbringing as "overbearing", instilling the need to present a facade of academic and professional success at all times.

 In 2007, Jamal was appointed as a staff member at the Women's College Hospital and as a scientist at its research institute, becoming the head of endocrinology and director of osteoporosis research.
 She was also an associate professor at the University of Toronto.
 Jamal was respected by her peers and thought of as a researcher of "high moral standing and high ethics".
-She was recognized as an expert on osteoporosis and its treatment by both the medical and general community, for which she received media coverage.
+She was recognized as an expert on osteoporosis and its treatment by both the medical and general communities, for which she received media coverage.
 A particular focus of said coverage was her role as a woman in science, where she was treated as a spokeswoman for women's medical concerns.

 Jamal began research on whether nitrates could prevent or treat osteoporosis in 1998, while working under Cummings at UCSF.
 Her first trial to test a nitrate drug against placebo was published in 2004 and had positive findings.
 Jamal's most famous study, a paper on the use of nitroglycerin in osteoporosis, was published in 2011 with collaborators Cummings and Richard Eastell.
 The study claimed to find that nitroglycerin was a safe and effective treatment of and preventative for osteoporosis, increasing the bone density of elderly women in the most vulnerable skeletal regions to the disease.
 Due to the potentially dangerous side effects of common osteoporosis treatments, Jamal's findings were hailed as impressive progress in the field, drawing the attention of major medical establishments such as the Mayo Clinic.
 As a result, Jamal was granted nearly to fund a follow-up study in 2012.
 She was also awarded the 2012 CSEM Young Investigator Award, a grant from the Canadian Society of Endocrinology and Metabolism.